silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

 Performs a POST request on `$url` and retrieves the [HTTPResponse](api:SilverStripe\Control\HTTPResponse).
 This also changes the current page to the value of the response.

-[notice]
+> [!WARNING]
-Previous versions of Silverstripe CMS would send a GET request if `post()` was called with no POST variables supplied in the second argument.
+> Previous versions of Silverstripe CMS would send a GET request if `post()` was called with no POST variables supplied in the second argument.
-Silverstripe CMS 4.6 and later always sends a POST request for consistency.
+> Silverstripe CMS 4.6 and later always sends a POST request for consistency.
-[/notice]

 ## Other requests